-Grant requests are limited to programs and projects benefiting the critical needs of at risk women and children in the State of Texas.
-Requests are handled in a two step process
+Grant requests are limited to programs and projects benefiting the critical needs of women and children in the State of Texas.

-If a full proposal is requested, a detailed description of the organization and the program must be submitted along with a determination letter from the Internal Revenue Service indicating that it is an organization described in Section 501(c)(3) of the Internal Revenue Code of 1986.
-An organization may also qualify if it falls within the terms of Section 170(c)(1) and the contribution requested is to be used exclusively for public purposes.
-Further, a copy of the organization's most recent audited financial statements is required.
-Finally, a site visit will be conducted by one of the trustees as part of the evaluation process.
+There are two requirements for requests, which can be submitted though the online application: a determination letter from the Internal Revenue Service indicating that it is an organization described in Section 501(c)(3) of the Internal Revenue Code of 1986 (an organization may also qualify if it falls within the terms of Section 170(c)(1) and the contribution requested is to be used exclusively for public purposes), and, second, a copy of the organization's most recent audited financial statements.

 Grant proposals will be analyzed in the April funding meeting.
 Results of the meeting will be mailed to each organization.
 Single year grants require a status report as to the disposition of the funds within twelve months of the date granted.
 Multi-year grant payments are made after an annual review of the program.
-Capital campaigns are structured as a multi-year grant.
-Initial funding takes place after groundbreaking.
+For Capital Campaigns, initial funding takes place after groundbreaking.
 Follow-on installments are funded upon the satisfaction of predefined hurdles, with the final payment being made after the completion of the project.
-Multi-year organizations are required to furnish a progress report by March1 of each year for consideration in the April funding meeting.
+Multi-year grants are required to furnish a progress report by March 1st of each year for consideration in the April funding meeting.
 This report should describe the status of the project and include an accounting of the grant funding.